SheetalMaurya/MvvmCross-Wiki/Value-Converters.md

          FirstName + ' ' + LastName

 - To be coninued...
-Minus, Multiply, Divide, Modulus, etc
+Subtract, Multiply, Divide, Modulus, etc

 - To be continued...
-GreaterThan, EqualTo, LessThan, etc
+GreaterThan, EqualTo, LessThan, GreaterThanOrEqualTo, LessThanOrEqualTo etc

 - To be continued...
 RGB from the Color plugin